 As a fully functional Content Management System (CMS), WordPress allows you to add different types of files to your Media Library.
 Some of the most popular file formats on the platform are PNG, JPG, MP4, and PDF file uploads.
 After adding these individual files to your site, you can also add them to posts and pages for site visitors to download.

 But if you want to create a robust file sharing and management system, you'll need a custom solution.
 This is where WordPress file sharing plugins come in.

-A WordPress file sharing plugin allows you to create organized file databases that you can share with clients, team members, or other users of your site.
+A WordPress file sharing plugin allows you to create organized file databases that you can share with clients (e.g. in a private client portal), team members, or other users of your site.
 You can also use it to display your files and documents in hierarchical file directories.
 This makes it very easy for site visitors to navigate your site files.